LongbinChen/houzz-durian/README.md

 ## Introduction
-Durian is a machine learning platform to facilitate machine learning tasks.
+Durian is a machine learning utility tool to facilitate machine learning tasks.
+It is a dev tool to manage pipe/jobs and it fetches data and module files and execute the modules on server; and store the output on s3 (or other storage space).

 It modularizes each machine learning algorithms in to 'modules', which are used to build complicate machine learning training process (pipes).
 In Pipes, the data are either stored in s3, or in git repos or https URIs.

-Durian is a dev tool to manage pipe/jobs and it fetches data and module files and execute the modules on server; and store the output on s3.
+Local file will be supported soon.

 We are working on a Web UI to create/edit/maintain training process and visualize the training process pipes.

 ## Get started